dustinpfister/blog_posts/_posts/lodash_some.md

 ## 1 - lodash some basic example

 The lodash some method is used to quickly find out if at least one element in a collection meets a given condition.
 To use it just call the \_.some method followed by the collection that is to be tested, followed by a function that will be used to test potentially all elements in the collection for a certain condition.
 In this section I will be starting out with a few basic examples of the lodash some method and while I am at it I will be touching base on other related lodash features and aspects of javaScript in general in the process of doing so.

 I will be keeping the basic examples in this post, well some what basic, but I still assume that you have at least some experience wit javaScript when it comes to getting started with javaScript and as such how to make use of an external library such as lodash in a client side or nodejs environment.
+If nit you might want to take a spep back and start out with some kind of getting started type post on javaScript in general.
+Also in order to make use of the lodash some method, and any other method like lodash some it might be a good idea to look into higher order functions more.
+A higher order function is a function that will take a function as an argument, and or return  function.
+With that said the lodash some method would be an example of a higher order function as it takes a function as an argument and I am also make use of such functions in some of these examples.

 ### 1.1 - Using lodash some with an array